Bacteria causes concerns over dolphins in Cornwall

 The Animal Health and Veterinary Laboratories Agency (AHVLA), which examined the mammals, said pollution may have caused infection increases.

-It could cause reproductive problems in the mammals, the AHVLA added.'Rarely found'
+It could cause reproductive problems in the mammals, the AHVLA added.

 The AHVLA in Truro, working with the MSN, analysed samples from dolphins found dead on beaches over the last six years.